slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On mentorship

 <!--
+> *"It is impossible for a man to learn what he thinks he already knows." -- Epictetus*

 - what do i do that is most annoying to u? say thank you and don’t discuss it. don’t act on it. just put it in your mind.
+> *"Children begin by loving their parents.
+After a time they judge them.
+Rarely, if ever, do they forgive them." -- Oscar Wilde*
 -->

 > *"To know the road ahead, ask those coming back."